core-wg/resource-directory/draft-ietf-core-resource-directory.md

         <t>The following response codes are defined for this interface:
         <list style="hanging">
           <t hangText="Success:"> 2.01 "Created".
-The Location header MUST be included with the new resource entry for the endpoint.
+The Location header
+          MUST be included with the new resource entry for the endpoint.
 This Location MUST be a stable identifier generated by the RD as it is used for all subsequent operations on this registration.
-The resource returned in the Location is only for the purpose of the Update (POST) and Removal (DELETE), and MUST NOT implement GET or PUT methods.</t>
+The resource returned in the Location is only for the purpose of the Update (POST) and Removal (DELETE), and MUST NOT implement GET or PUT methods.</t> <!--TODO: Discuss!
+Really no GET?-->
           <t hangText="Failure:"> 4.00 "Bad Request".
 Malformed request. </t>
           <t hangText="Failure:"> 5.03 "Service Unavailable".
 Service could not perform the operation. </t>
         </list>